-Class Participation (5%): This class is one in which the student is required to think about the concepts being discussed and to participate in discussions.
-Mere presence in the class room in no way guarantees a passing grade.
+Class Participation (10%): This class is one in which the student is required to think about the concepts being discussed and to participate in discussions.
+Mere presence in the classroom in no way guarantees a passing grade.
+WARNING: This grade also includes such issues as completing assignments on time and following instructions.